 Sync Benchmark Sample#

 This sample demonstrates how to estimate performance of a model using Synchronous Inference Request API.
 It makes sense to use synchronous inference only in latency oriented scenarios.
 Models with static input shapes are supported.
-Unlike demos this sample does not have other configurable command-line arguments.
+This sample does not have other configurable command-line arguments.
 Feel free to modify sample’s source code to try out different options.
 Before using the sample, refer to the following requirements:

 How It Works#